Chelan County, WA

-Upon the successful completion of a new water treatment facility, IMCO was given the opportunity to manage and operate the new facility.
-The Holden water treatment plant is producing clean, treated water from the mine, surface runoff, and groundwater.
+Since 2016, IMCO has been continuously operating the Holden Mine water treatment plant for mining giant Rio Tinto as part of an environmental remediation effort at the site.
+IMCO constructed and commissioned the facility which removes heavy metals from the mine water for discharge into a Railroad Creek.
 The treated water meets all state drinking water and aquatic life standards.
 Already, fish are back in Copper and Railroad Creeks and the indigenous plants are thriving.
 This is a critical step toward ensuring the health of those creeks, Lake Chelan, and the surrounding communities for decades to come.
+The plant has treated 2 billion gallons of water with no environmental spills or unplanned outages.

 Owner